Updated July 2023

-That’s the question on the mind of vacation rental homeowners, whether they are starting out for the first time or have been renting for years.
-Before making a decision on which of the three is right for you, we recommend first asking yourself a few other important questions.
+That’s the question on the mind of vacation rental owners, whether they are relatively new to renting or have been renting for years.
+Before making a decision on which of the three is right for you, we recommend first asking yourself a few important questions.

 How were bookings last season?

-If you were completely booked by February, you could probably raise your rates.
-If, on the other hand, it was a struggle and you had to reduce your price for those several weeks that continued to remain available, that’s a sign that you should keep your prices the same.
+If you were completely booked by February, you might consider raising your rates.
+If, on the other hand, it was a struggle and you had to reduce your price for more than one or two available weeks, that’s a sign that you should keep your prices the same.

 What is my competition charging?

 One of the best methods of assessing your pricing is to see what comparative rental properties in your area are asking for their homes.
-Conduct a targeted Power Search to view other homes similar to yours.
-First, search in your immediate town.
-Put in the number of bedrooms, the number of guests your home accommodates, and some of your home’s key amenities.
-How does yours stack up to similar homes in terms of price?
+Conduct an Advanced Search to view other homes similar to yours.
+First search in your immediate town.
+Input the number of bedrooms, the number of guests your home accommodates, and some of your home’s key amenities.
+How does your home stack up to similar ones in terms of price?

-Next, put in a larger geographic area, such as all of the Mid-Cape or the entire islands, for example.
+Next, search a larger geographic area, such as all of the Mid-Cape or the entire island of Martha’s Vineyard, for example.
 After all, your competition can be located in surrounding towns.
 Some vacationers have never even been to the Cape, Martha’s Vineyard or Nantucket before, so they may be conducting a very broad search.

-I agree that it’s not easy comparing homes – your home might be newer and have more amenities, while another in the same price range might be closer to the beach.
-But you’ll get a good sense of exactly which properties vacationers are comparing your home to and how they are priced.
+I agree that it’s not easy to compare homes.
+Your home might be newer and have more amenities, while another in the same price range might be closer to the beach.
+That being said, you’ll get a good sense of the properties vacationers are comparing your home to and how they are priced.

 Can I adjust my price cap?